-The ISO shall calculate separate Summer and Winter Capability Period Unforced

-Capacity values for Energy Storage Resources and update them seasonally as described in ISO
+The ISO shall calculate separate Summer and Winter Capability Period Unforced Capacity values for Energy Storage Resources and individual Distributed Energy Resources and update them seasonally as described in ISO Procedures.

-Procedures.

-The ISO shall calculate separate Summer and Winter Capability Period Unforced

-Capacity values for Intermittent Power Resources and update them seasonally as described in
+The ISO shall calculate separate Summer and Winter Capability Period Unforced Capacity values for Intermittent Power Resources and update them seasonally as described in ISO Procedures.

-ISO Procedures.